 3 cups boiling water

 That’s all.
-According to this Instructable for … Read the rest
+According to this Instructable for making … Read the rest

 Halloween Plastic can be scary!
 But blogger Amber Dohrenwend has one solution to Halloween plastic.
 She’s the author of The Cardboard Collective, a blog about using recycled cardboard (the kind you would fish out of the cardboard only recycling bin or dumpster) to create toys, crafts, and furniture.
 She lives in a small apartment in Tokyo, Japan with her husband and two children, where she says, they “strive to maintain a simple, cardboard affirming lifestyle.”
 In an effort to reduce plastic consumption this Halloween and encourage fun and creativity, Amber has organized the Cardboard Costume Challenge.
 I asked her to explain the challenge in her own words and also tell us a bit about herself and her own efforts at de-plasticking in Japan.
 So, here’s Amber: